marialma/covid-19-messaging/what_we_know_en.md

 ## What is going on with testing?
 Currently, due to a series of bungled missteps from the federal government, the US has not actually tested very many people.
 This involved the CDC inexplicably trying to develop its own test (which did not work), which meant that useful test kits were not given to health departments for a while.

-Additioanlly, the lack of CDC guidance on when was appropriate for the test to be used (leaving it kind of up to local decisionmaking) has caused a lot of confusion and made it very hard to actually obtain a test.
+Additionally, the lack of CDC guidance on when was appropriate for the test to be used (leaving it kind of up to local decisionmaking) has caused a lot of confusion and made it very hard to actually obtain a test.

 ##  What's with the US' case counts?
 We don't have that many!
 The thing about diagnosing diseases is that you're going to have to first go look for them.
 If you don't look for them, you'll never find them.
 We know there's community transmission going on; we just don't know how much.